 7 Best MCAT Prep Books Reviews 2020 | Top Study & Practice Guides

 Getting a good score on the Medical College Admission Test or MCAT is likely the first challenge that you need to overcome if your heart is set on getting into med school.
 While it is agreed upon by many experts and former test-takers that this standardized test tough, it’s perfectly possible to ace it with enough practice and prep materials.
-As an MCAT tutor, I have found that the best MCAT prep books as well as the best MCAT prep course are much better than the others in the quality of study materials to help you improve your score.
-Seriously, outside of the top 4 or 5 the others are quite mediocre.

 I put together this list because I want you to succeed as bad as you do... well, that might not be true but I definitely want you to do well and I am completely confident that you'll do well if you get at least one of these (though multiple are commended for more complete studying) based off of my own experience of prepping for the exam as well as tutoring others.

 Books are a great DIY option for those on a budget.
 As an MCAT tutor, I have found that those who use a prep book as well as the best MCAT prep course tend to score much higher than those who use just one.
 If you're serious about doing well then be sure to consider taking a prep course as well.

 # of practice tests